jhuovari/ggcustom/README.md

   names).
 - `the_legend_bot()` — move the legend to the bottom.
-- `the_title_blank()` — blank out selected titles (axis titles, plot title, legend title, caption).
+- `the_title_blank()` — blank out selected titles (axis titles, plot title, subtitle, legend title, caption).
 You can specify which elements to blank with short codes, e.g. `"xyt"` for x-axis, y-axis and plot title.

 ``` r
 library(ggplot2)